John White (colonist and artist): Gentleman artist

 In 1585, White had been commissioned to "draw to life" the inhabitants of the New World and their surroundings.
-During White's time at Roanoke Island, he completed numerous watercolor drawings of the surrounding landscape and native peoples.
+During White's time at Roanoke Island, he completed numerous watercolour drawings of the surrounding landscape and native peoples.
 These works are significant as they are the most informative illustrations of a Native American society of the Eastern Seaboard, and predate the first body of "discovery voyage art" created in the late 18th century by the artists who sailed with Captain James Cook.
-They represent the sole-surviving visual record of the native inhabitants of America encountered by England's first settlers.
+They represent the sole-surviving visual record of the Native American inhabitants encountered by England's first settlers.

-White's enthusiasm for watercolor was unusual – most contemporary painters preferred to use oil-based paints.
-White's watercolors would soon become a sensation in Europe; it was not long before the watercolors were engraved by the Flemish master engraver Theodor de Bry.
+White's enthusiasm for watercolour was unusual – most contemporary painters preferred to use oil-based paints.
+White's watercolours would soon become a sensation in Europe; it was not long before the watercolours were engraved by the Flemish master engraver Theodor de Bry.
 Through the medium of print, the illustrations became widely known and distributed; they were published in 1590 under the title America.